collective/collective.upgrade/README.rst

 browser.
 This script also logs upgrade messages to a separate log file filtering for duplicates to make the upgrade process much easier to monitor and review for any unexpected issues.

+Use the `--help` option of the script or see the  `Quick Start`_ section for details.

 Upgrade Steps
 -------------